lsst-dm/dmtn-099/index.rst

-   This document describes performance and scalability findings for three candidate key generation methods used to support the universally unique IDs requirement for the Gen3 Butler application.
+   This document describes performance and scalability findings for three candidate key generation methods used to support the universally unique IDs requirement for the Gen3 Butler software.

-   Based on these findings, we recommend that the two-column database generated key method be used.
-This option scales as well or better than any other option and is least likely to cause additional issues for the application.
+   Based on these findings, we recommend a two-column (SiteID, ID) database generated key method.
+This option scales as well or better than any other option and is least likely to cause additional issues.

    .. note::

              In the following discussions, there are references to a **merge** process.
-Merge takes data from one source Registry (say inside a compute job) and loads it into another destination Registry (making IDs unique when necessary)
+Merge takes data from one source Registry (say inside a compute job) and loads it into another destination Registry.
+This merge will make IDs universally unique when necessary.

 ####################################
 Description of ID generation methods
 ####################################